 - Senior Feature Editor: Edited both the Opening and Closing Ceremonies.
 Responsibilities included training Editors on the latest equipment, Features & Venues for quick turn-around during Live Events

-Technical Director: for NBC Sports: Directed and Communicated directly with a control room crew for live sporting event’s also commercial control, coordinated live remotes, creating a clean product for national live television broadcast.
+NBC ENTERTAINMENT/ NBC SPORTS New York, N.Y.
+Technical Director NBC Sports: Directed and Communicated directly with a control room crew for live sporting event’s also commercial control, coordinated live remotes, creating a clean product for national live television broadcast.
 Also edited profiles for AFC East games, Championship, and the Super Bowl.

-Senior Editor: Responsibilities included the training of Editors in New York on Equipment to be used for live and taped events during the Olympics.
+NBC OYLMPICS: ATLANTA OLYMPIC GAMES, Atlanta GA 1996 Senior Editor: Responsibilities included the training of Editors in New York on Equipment to be used for live and taped events during the Olympics.

-Technical Director: “Sports Center”, a live ½ hour shows updating the daily sporting events throughout the world.
+MADISON SQUARE GARDEN NETWORK, New York, N.Y.
+1991 Technical Director: “Sports Center”, a live ½ hour shows updating the daily sporting events throughout the world.
 In charge of a control room staff of eight technicians.

-Director/ Technical Director – Directed The Wall Street Journal Update, a live daily business news insert airing on WABC.
+WALL STREET JOURNAL TELEVISION, New York, NY.
+1991 Director/Technical Director – Directed the Wall Street Journal Update, a live daily business news insert airing on WABC.
 Directed World Market Outlook, ½ hour live global business news program anchored in NY, Singapore, and London.

-Feature Editor: ABC NEWS SPECIAL: Yeltsin – Gorbachov Town meeting with Peter Jennings
+CAPITAL CITIES / ABC NEWS, New York, NY.
+1991 Feature Editor: ABC NEWS SPECIAL: Yeltsin – Gorbachev Town Hall with Peter Jennings

 PRIMETIME LIVE: Diane Sawyer’s interview with Billy Graham; profile of Brandon Tartikoff.
 Additional credits include Good Morning America, World News Tonight, Nightline, Weekend News, & World News Now.

+NBA ENTERTAINMENT, Secaucus, N.J.
+1991 Editor: Edited & produced rock videos featuring NBA players for MTV.
 Edited NBA ½ hour show “Inside Stuff” for air on NBC, ESPN and TBS.
 Edited Michael Jordan’s first “Come Fly with Me” Video for home video release produced by the NBA.

 Awards & Honors